UTNkar/documentation/content/registration-system/accounts/_index.md

 ## Creating an account
 Raffle winners who have accepted their spot will have to register an account, which automatically forms a team with the user as leader.
-These accounts are saved and identified by the event user model, for example the `RiverraftingUser` in the case of the River Rafting instance of the registration system.
+These accounts are saved and identified by the event user model, for example the `RiverRaftingUser` in the case of the River Rafting instance of the registration system.

 ## Properties
-Accounts (i.e users) are identified by their person number/SSID.
-Users also have other properties depending on each event; as an example, the `RiverraftingUser` has properties describing if they want to buy lifevests and helmets or not.
+Accounts (i.e users) are identified by their person number/SSN (_sv. personnummer_).
+Users also have other properties depending on each event; as an example, the `RiverRaftingUser` has properties describing if they want to buy lifevests and helmets or not.

 To extend and include more properties, each event should edit their own user model,